A look at how provinces plan to emerge from COVID-19 shutdown

 Saskatchewan

+The third phase of Saskatchewan's reopening plan started June 8.
+The province is lifting a ban on non-essential travel in the north.
+More businesses are also being allowed to open, including places of worship, personal care services such as nail salons and tattoo parlours, as well as gyms.
+Restaurants and bars can open at half capacity, with physical distancing between tables.
+And child-care centres can also open their doors to a maximum of 15 kids.

+The province's 10-person gathering limit also increases to 15 people indoors and to 30 people outside.

-The Saskatchewan government's five-phase plan to reopen its economy started May 11 with dentists, optometrists and other health professionals allowed to resume services.
-Phase 1 also includes reopened golf courses and campgrounds.
+The province's five-phase plan started May 11 with dentists, optometrists and other health professionals allowed to resume services.
+Phase 1 also included reopened golf courses and campgrounds.

-Under phases 2 and 3 restaurants, gyms and nail salons can start reopening on Monday (June 8).
-Restaurants will be allowed to operate at half capacity and restrictions will also lift on some personal care services, childcare centres and places of worship.
-The government also plans to increase its 10-person gathering limit to 15 people indoors and to 30 for those outdoors.

 Phase 4 could see arenas, swimming pools and playgrounds opening, while in Phase 5, the province would consider lifting restrictions on the size of public gatherings.